pfheatwole/thesis/source/canopy_geometry.rst

 Geometric Torsion
 ^^^^^^^^^^^^^^^^^

+[[I'm defining *geometric torsion* :math:`\theta` as the rotation angle about the section :math:`y`-axis **before** applying section anhedral.
+I think I did this because it seemed the most natural to apply twist first, since it's easier to reason about the twist angle when the wing is flat.

+If you apply twist before anhedral you also guarantee the section y-axes all lie in the yz-plane; they have zero x-component.

+It wasn't immediately obvious whether to apply torsion or dihedral first, but consider this: imagine the wing tip ends up with an anhedral of 90 degrees; if you apply torsion first (rotating the section about the body y-axis) when the wing is flat, then apply anhedral (rotate the section about the body x-axis), then the section x-axis still makes the same torsion angle relative to the body x-axis; this is intuitive.
+Conversely, imagine first rotating the section about the body x-axis by 90 degrees; trying to apply torsion by rotating the sections about the body y-axis will "squish" the leading edge of the sections, meaning **if you tried to flatten the wing then the trailing edge will be longer than the leading edge**.
+I suppose this might be useful to a wing designer, but it makes analyzing the section profiles considerably more complicated.

+Note to self: applying rotation about body-y then body-x is equivalent to rotating about body-x then section-y.
+One advantage of the "torsion then anhedral" definition is that you can define torsion as the angle between the section x-axis and the body x-axis, and anhedral is the angle between the section y-axis and the body y-axis.]]

+Is that beneficial?
+Does it match Belloc?
+He shows a twist about the section y-axes, which seems to imply anhedral and *then* torsion.]]

 One advantage of this geometry definition is that you don't need to specify a rotation point.
 The airfoil angle is independent of the rotation point, so it's unnecessary work to require a user to calculate positions